 Bryanston was one of the first schools in the UK to adopt Microsoft Teams as our VLE.
 It is a powerful and flexible platform which allows our staff to upload assignments for pupils to access, mark their work, and provide quick and constructive feedback.
 It also has the capability of providing video lessons to groups of pupils, and all in a safe online environment controlled by teachers.
 You can find out more about Teams here.

-Where possible, all our lessons next term, as well as learning support and tutorials, will be conducted via Teams.
-We would expect our staff and our pupils to follow their timetables as closely as possible if the School is not open.
+Where possible, all our lessons during the Summer term, as well as learning support and tutorials, will be conducted via Teams.
+We would expect our staff and our pupils to follow their timetables as closely as possible while the School is not open.
 Work should be set, completed, submitted and marked as quickly as possible, and teachers will conduct lessons wherever possible to all pupils.